HOW TO GET STARTED

 Additional Training

-After an Official has taken the 2 clinics above, you can move onto the following clinics:
+After an Official has taken the Intro to Officiating and Safety Marshall courses, they may complete the following clinics:

-• Administration Desk (formerly Clerk of Course, self-guided online e-module)
+• Administration Desk (formerly known as Clerk of Course).
+This clinic is a self-guided online e-module.

-• Inspector of Turns and Judge of Stroke (instructor-led virtual or in-person clinic)
+• Inspector of Turns and Judge of Stroke (Instructor-led virtual or in-person clinic).
+These 2 clinics are traditionally run together and takes approx 4 hours to complete both.

-• Meet Manager (instructor-led virtual or in-person clinic)
+• Meet Manager (Instructor-led virtual or in-person clinic).
+Clinic Length: approx. 4 hours.

 READY TO VOLUNTEER AND OFFICIATE AT A SANCTIONED MEET?